End-to-End Differentiable Learning of a Single Functional for DFT and Linear-Response TDDFT: Introduction

 A central difficulty is that the same xc approximation must simultaneously control energies, SCF potentials, and LR kernels.
 Most traditional functionals are parameterized primarily against ground-state data, and their transferability to excited states is therefore not guaranteed. \cite{10.1063/1.1390175,10.1063/1.1904565,Mardirossian02102017,Zhao2008TheMS,YANAI200451} A common workaround is to tune parameters (e.g., range-separation or hybrid mixing) for a specific system or class of systems to improve selected excitation energies, at the cost of reduced transferability. \cite{OKUNO201229,doi:10.1021/ct2009363} This limitation becomes even more acute for data-driven functionals \cite{10.1063/5.0150587,neuralxc,dm21,doi:10.1021/acs.jctc.0c00872,PhysRevLett.127.126403}, though previous works were done on the ground state: for example, DeepKS achieves substantially improved force accuracy only when forces are included explicitly as training targets, rather than emerging automatically from fitting energies alone. \cite{doi:10.1021/acs.jctc.0c00872} Motivated by this observation, we include LR excitation information explicitly in the training objective and optimize the functional end-to-end through both the SCF fixed point and the LR-TDDFT eigenvalue problem.

 Recent efforts have begun to apply machine learning to time-dependent density functional theory; for example, by learning time-dependent exchange–correlation potentials from real-time densities in model systems.
-However, they focus on real-time TDDFT which has much heavier computation costs than LR-TDDFT. \cite{PhysRevA.101.050501} In this work, we focus on a complementary direction: learning an energy functional that is used self-consistently for the ground state and, through automatic differentiation, yields a consistent adiabatic LR kernel for excitation energies.
-Importantly, we include LR excitation information explicitly in the training objective rather than relying on a functional optimized only for ground-state observables.
-Additionally, we add some exact constraints for xc functionals in the penalty function.
-Below, we describe a differentiable SCF + LR-TDDFT training workflow that maintains analytic consistency between the learned energy, potential, and adiabatic kernel, and we demonstrate it in a proof-of-concept setting.
+However, they focus on real-time TDDFT which has much heavier computation costs than LR-TDDFT. \cite{PhysRevA.101.050501} In this work, we pursue a complementary strategy: we learn an energy functional that is employed self-consistently for determining the ground state and that, via automatic differentiation, provides a consistent adiabatic linear-response (LR) kernel for computing excitation energies.
+A key aspect of our approach is that LR excitation information is incorporated explicitly into the training objective, rather than relying on a functional optimized solely with respect to ground-state observables.
+Furthermore, we impose exact constraints on self-interaction errors for exchange–correlation (xc) functionals through an appropriate penalty term.

+We first introduce a differentiable SCF+LR-TDDFT training framework and implement it in a JAX-based quantum chemistry package IQC, which preserves analytic consistency among the learned energy functional, its associated potential, and the resulting adiabatic kernel.
+We then employ this framework to train a deep-learning-based xc functional, termed IXC, using excitation energies and ground-state properties (noncovalent interactions, thermochemistry, bond dissociation, ionization potentials, electron affinities, isomerization energies, and reaction barriers), while simultaneously penalizing self-interaction errors.
+Finally, we assess the performance of the resulting functional on both excitation energies using established benchmark datasets, and self-interaction errors.